Effort to make Social Principles more global

 With that in mind, the proposal calls first for listening and addressing questions about the Social Principles.
 The proposal garnered the unanimous support of the Connectional Table voters.

 Riva Ruth Tabelisma, a Connectional Table member from the Philippines, joins in morning worship at the Connectional Table meeting May 1, 2013, in Chicago.
 A UMNS photo by Heather Hahn.

-The Rev. Harald Rckert, a Connectional Table member and United Methodist pastor in Reutingen, Germany, said theproposal is of very great interest in Europe and likely other parts of the world.
+The Rev. Harald Rückert, a Connectional Table member and United Methodist pastor in Reutlingen, Germany, said the proposal is of very great interest in Europe and likely other parts of the world.